yussypu/database/DECISIONS.md

 ### Context

 MVCC version chains grow unboundedly without GC.
 A key written N times has N versions on disk regardless of whether any transaction can still read the old ones.
-Reads walk longer chains, storage grows, benchmarks against RocksDB/LMDB will look slow for reasons unrelated to the engine's design.
+Reads walk longer chains, storage grows, benchmarks against RocksDB or LMDB will look slow for reasons unrelated to the engine's design.

 Phase 3.6 adds version GC.
 Phase 6 benchmarks come after.